 Here is an overview of all day-to-day tasks a property manager will take care of:

 - Arranging repairs and maintenance (using established relationships with trusted contractors)

 - Paying accounts and fees such as strata levies and council rates

 Property management fees are generally very reasonable for the service that you receive.
 Also, keep in mind that fees can be claimed against your tax at the end of each financial year.
 Read our tax tips for property investors for prudent advice on expenses you can claim at EOFY.

-We help property investors move towards more, focusing solely on Complete Property Management and independent advice.
-Whether you’re at the start of your property investment journey or a seasoned investor, we can help you go further.
-Find out more about Our Difference, or get in touch with our Property Management team here.
+At Leah Jay, we help property investors see the bigger picture.
+We focus solely on Complete Property Management and independent advice.
+Whether you’re at the start of your property investment journey or a seasoned investor, we can show you the opportunities.
+Find out more about Leah Jay and our differences, or get in touch with our Property Management team.